craftercms/docs/source/developers/draft.rst

 renderComponentCollection
 """""""""""""""""""""""""

-Used to render *Item Selector* controls, which basically hold components.
+Used to render *Item Selector* controls, which hold components.
 Internally, it prints out the tag for the field (item selector) and the tags for each of the component container items.

 The way component collections are modelled on the ICE engine are in the following hierarchy: